nicklockwood/SwiftFormat/README.md

          */

-    To work around that, you can disable automatic indenting of comments using the `comments` command line flag.
+    To work around that, you can disable automatic indenting of comments using the `comments` command-line flag.

     Alternatively, if you prefer to leave the comment indenting feature enabled, you can rewrite your multiline comment as a block of single-line comments...